-Chemical Oxidation is another in-situ approach to groundwater remediation.
-The chemical oxidation treatment method is applied through a grid of small diameter injection wells that are installed across the site.
+Chemical Oxidation is an in-situ approach to groundwater remediation.
+The chemical oxidation treatment method is applied through a grid of small diameter injection wells that are installed across the contamination plume.
 A contaminant specific oxidising reagent is injected under pressure which facilitates the rapid and complete chemical destruction of a wide range of toxic organic compounds.

 The benefits of in-situ chemical oxidation include rapid and extensive reactions with various contaminants as well as the degradation of many bio-recalcitrant organics.
 Furthermore, chemical oxidation remediation schemes are generally completed within short timeframes and due to the non invasive application site disruption is minimised.

 Pump and treat systems can be designed to deal with both organic e.g. TPH and BTEX, and inorganic e.g. metals, contaminated waters.
 It is an ex-situ method and is ideal to address contaminated wasters encountered during excavations as well as those present as a result of oil spills.

 The pump and treat system is a multi-stage process and involves passing the impacted water through various filters.
 The specific filters used will be dependent upon the identified contaminants and examples include an oil water separator, sand, turbidex, activated carbon and ion exchange.